Sebastian-Fitzner/postcss-separator/README.md

 ### Example Config

-To separate all `dataURIs` from `src/css/styles.css` to `build/css/icons.css` and clean up the origin file, use the following configuration:
+To separate all `dataURIs` from `source.css` to `tmp/icons.css` and clean up the origin file, use the following configuration:

 ``` js
 separator: {